Riemannian metrics on differentiable stacks

 \begin{proof} In \cite[Thm 4.3.1]{dh} it is proved the second statement and half of the first one.
 It only remains to show that if $\bar\phi$ is injective and $\phi_x$ is a monomorphism for every $x$, then $\phi$ is fully faithful.
 Under these assumptions, it is easy to see that the anchor maps define a set-theoretic fiber product.
 To see that it is in fact a good fiber product of manifolds we need to show that the subset

 is an embedded submanifold with the expected tangent space.
 Note that $S$ can be written as the intersection of the two embedded submanifolds

 and, from the assumption on the tangent spaces, the intersection is {\bf clean}, namely $T_xS=T_xS_1\cap T_xS_2$ for all $x\in S$.
-Item (i) now follows from the general fact that clean intersection of embedded submanifolds is embedded, that we show below. \end{proof}
+Item (i) now follows from the general fact that clean intersection of embedded submanifolds is embedded, that we leave as exercise. \end{proof}